OresteAffatato/oresteaffatato.github.io/_pages/cv.md

 Complete CV
 ======
-A more complete version of my CV can be retrieved at this <a href="http://oresteaffatato.github.io/files/AcademicCV.pdf" title="hp">link</a>.
+A more complete version of my CV can be retrieved at this <a href="http://oresteaffatato.github.io/files/AcademicCV.pdf" title="hp">link</a> (latest update June 2025).